 Our Top Pick

-Maison Alhambra Eternal Touch wins on the combination of accuracy, performance, and value.
+Maison Alhambra Eternal Touch is DupeScented Certified — our top pick that wins on the combination of accuracy, performance, and value.
 At $18 for 2.7 oz versus $380 for 1.7 oz of the Tom Ford original, you're saving 95% for a fragrance that captures the tobacco-vanilla-cacao DNA with 7-8 hours of longevity.
 The opening is rougher than the original, but once it settles, the resemblance is strong.
 For most people, this is the only Tobacco Vanille dupe you need.

 You Might Also Like